demimob/dotfiles/README.md

 2. slstatus
 3. dwm

 All have been patched.
-Check the `patches` folder to see what pactches have beem applied.
+Check the `patches` folder to see what patches have beem applied.

 ### Wayland compositors:
 1. Sway